Final Credits As One Of Australia's Last Video Stores Closes Down

-Leading Edge Video Thirroul is jam-packed with hard copy films and people from all over flock to it, especially for 'Marion's Picks' -- a regularly updated list of what she's been watching and wants to share with movie lovers.
+Leading Edge Video Thirroul is jam-packed with hard copy films and for years people from all over flock to it, especially for 'Marion's Picks' -- a regularly updated list of what she's been watching and wants to share with movie lovers.

 "That's why we developed my wife's shelf 'Marion's picks' because she does put quality movies on there," John Wallace told 10 daily.